Planning ahead: where we are, where you can go & latest advice

 Thailand has revealed a comprehensive three-stage roadmap to re-introducing incoming travel, which includes the below:

-- July - September: Phuket opening to vaccinated travellers, without having to quarantine.
+- Phuket has opened to vaccinated travellers, without having to quarantine.
 After 7 days, you'll then be able to travel to other provinces.

 - October-December: Krabi, Phang Nga, Surat Thani (Ko Samui), Chon Buri (Pattaya) and Chiang Mai will join Phuket in allowing vaccinated travellers in, without the need to quarantine.